Voicerr-ai/.github/profile/README.md

 **Voicerr.ai** empowers agencies to offer AI-powered voice assistants under their own brand.
 Our platform provides full white-label capabilities, allowing you to deliver customized voice solutions without the hassle of managing complex infrastructure.

-Below is how a white label AI Caller made with voicerr.ai looks like:
+How a white label AI Caller made with voicerr.ai looks like:

 https://github.com/user-attachments/assets/6230ba65-4953-401b-85c5-a3faad06040f